 Every year thousands of migratory birds hitch a ride on the Eastern (Atlantic) Flyway, which spans the skies from Maine to Florida.
 At the northernmost end of the route, many disembark at 23,000-acre Moosehorn National Wildlife Refuge.
 Although trees in this region have been significantly logged in the past, today a diverse forest stands here, a woodland of aspen, maple, birch, spruce, and fir with scattered stands of white pine.
 Once scoured heavily by glaciers, the land of the refuge is primarily low, rolling hills dotted with many lakes, bogs, marshes, streams, and rocky outcroppings.

-Established in 1937, Moosehorn is the only refuge where people study and manage the American woodcock, a reclusive bird that hides in dense cover of young forests during the day, feeds in clearings at night, and flies an amazing courtship ritual in spring.
+The Moosehorn National Wildlife Refuge, which contains the Moosehorn Wilderness, is the only refuge where people study and manage the American woodcock, a reclusive bird that hides in dense cover of young forests during the day, feeds in clearings at night, and flies an amazing courtship ritual in spring.
 Bald eagles frequent the refuge, and black bears and white-tailed deer are common.
 In November, deer hunting is allowed.
 Despite the name, moose are not as common as you would expect.
 Ducks, geese, and loons congregate on more than 50 lakes.

-The Wilderness is divided into two units: Edmunds and Birch Islands, both on the rocky Maine coast.
+The wilderness is divided into two units, a section on the mainland and the Birch Islands on the rocky Maine coast where large tidal fluxuations are normal.

 How to follow the seven standard Leave No Trace principles differs in different parts of the country (desert vs. Rocky Mountains).
 Click on any of the principles listed below to learn more about how they apply in the Moosehorn Wilderness.